 Improved audio quality

 Perhaps more important than any other feature, the audio quality delivered by the new AirPods Pro has been improved again.
 The sound they produce can be tailored to the shape of your ears using a new feature called Personalised Spatial Audio, which uses the TrueDepth camera on a compatible iPhone to create an accurate model of your head.
+For more information read: How to set up Personalized Spatial Audio for your AirPods.

 Adaptive EQ adjusts the sound based on the fit of the headphones, constantly monitoring with inward-facing microphones to get the output just right.